cbsupport is a command-line tool that makes it easy to collect data commonly required for supporting CloudBees products.

 cbsupport required-data item

-2.6.5.
-Generating information for Ingress issues (CloudBees CI (CloudBees Core) Modern)
+2.7.5.
+Generating information for Ingress issues (CloudBees CI on modern cloud platforms)

 The following command will generate the information that Support needs for diagnosing Ingress issues.